How We Read Scripture Shapes Faithful Discernment

 But if we come looking for Christ, we will find Him.

-In that moment, Jesus was not diminishing Scripture.
+Jesus said: “You search the Scriptures because you think that in them you have eternal life; and it is they that bear witness about me” (John 5:39).
+In that moment, He was not diminishing Scripture.
 He was correcting posture.
 The Scriptures were always meant to bear witness to Him, and when that center is lost, even careful study can become disconnected from life.

 Discernment begins with this orientation.
 It is not first about spotting error.
 It is about seeing clearly.